Beer

-Beer is the oldest and most widely consumed type of alcoholic drink in the world, and the third most popular drink overall after potable water and tea.
-It is produced by the brewing and fermentation of starches, mainly derived from cereal grains—most commonly from malted barley, though wheat, maize (corn), rice, and oats are also used.
-During the brewing process, fermentation of the starch sugars in the wort produces ethanol and carbonation in the resulting beer.
-Most modern beer is brewed with hops, which add bitterness and other flavours and act as a natural preservative and stabilizing agent.
-Other flavouring agents such as gruit, herbs, or fruits may be included or used instead of hops.
-In commercial brewing, the natural carbonation effect is often removed during processing and replaced with forced carbonation.
+Beer is an alcoholic beverage produced by the brewing and fermentation of starches from cereal grain—most commonly malted barley, although wheat, maize, rice, and oats are also used.
+The grain is mashed to convert starch in the grain to sugars, which dissolve in water to form wort.
+Fermentation of the wort by yeast produces ethanol and carbonation in the beer.
+Beer is one of the oldest and most widely consumed alcoholic drinks in the world, and one of the most popular of all drinks.
+Most modern beer is brewed with hops, which add bitterness and other flavours and act as a natural preservative and stabilising agent.
+Other flavouring agents, such as gruit, herbs, or fruits, may be included or used instead of hops.
+In commercial brewing, natural carbonation is often replaced with forced carbonation.

-Some of humanity's earliest known writings refer to the production and distribution of beer: the Code of Hammurabi included laws regulating beer and beer parlours, and "The Hymn to Ninkasi", a prayer to the Mesopotamian goddess of beer, served as both a prayer and as a method of remembering the recipe for beer in a culture with few literate people.

-Beer is distributed in bottles and cans and is also commonly available on draught, particularly in pubs and bars.
+Beer is distributed in bottles and cans, and is commonly available on draught in pubs and bars.
 The brewing industry is a global business, consisting of several dominant multinational companies and many thousands of smaller producers ranging from brewpubs to regional breweries.
-The strength of modern beer is usually around 4% to 6% alcohol by volume (ABV), although it may vary between 0.5% and 20%, with some breweries creating examples of 40% ABV and above.
+The strength of modern beer is usually around 4% to 6% alcohol by volume (ABV).